18vishaka/SAMSUNG-PD-TRAINING-/README.md

  </ul><br><br>

 **Common Terminologies Associated with DC:**
-	1. SDC (Synopsys Design Constraints)-
+-SDC (Synopsys Design Constraints)-
    	<ul>
 	   	<li>These are the design constraints which are supplied to DC to enable appropriate optimization suitable for achieving the best implementation.</li>
 	   	<li>It is more like industrial standard and it is used across EDA (Electronic Design Automation) implementation tools.</li>
 	   	<li>SDC is based on TCL.</li>
    	</ul>
-	2. .lib-
+- .lib-
    	Design library which contains the standard cells.

-	3. .db-
+- .db-
    	Same as .lib but in a different format.
 DC understands libraries in .db format.

-	4. DDC(Design Data Center)-
+  - DDC(Design Data Center)-
    	Synopsys proprietary format for storing the design information.
 DC can write out and read in DDC.

-	5. Design-
+- Design-
    	RTL files which has the behavioral model of the design.
 <br><br>